drxyu/cerebras-code-scanner/README.md

 - Recursively find all Python files in the directory
 - Skip files in excluded directories (configurable in config.yaml)
 - Skip files that match excluded patterns (configurable in config.yaml)
+- Skip files larger than the maximum size (configurable in config.yaml)
 - Output results organized by file

 ## Configuration